ohnotnow/syslog_reporter/Readme.md

 ## Filtering logs

 As syslogs can fill up with repeated noise that's of no interest, you can save a lot of time and money by filtering out common things you're not interested in.
-At the top of `prompts.py` you'll see a list of things to ignore.
-Feel free to modify this list to your liking.
+There are various filters in `logreader.py` you can modify to your liking.
+For example, to entirely ignore lines containing specific strings you can modify the `ignore_list` variable:

 ```python
 ignore_list = [